Meningioma symptoms

 • Epilepsy

-• Weakness of a part of the body, sensitivity disorders
+• Weakness in a part of the body, sensory disturbances

 • Facial spasms